 - 1/2 bell pepper, coarsely chopped Add to list

-- 1 cup butternut squash soup Add to list
+- 1 cup prepared butternut squash soup Add to list

-- 1 cup (or the whole can) coconut milk (light or regular) Add to list
+- 1 cup coconut milk (light or regular) Add to list

-- 1 teaspoon red curry paste (more or less, to taste) Add to list
+- 1 teaspoon red curry paste, or to taste Add to list

 - 1 tablespoon sugar Add to list

-- 4 medium red potatoes, peeled, small to medium dice Add to list
+- 4 red potatoes, peeled, small to medium dice Add to list

-- 8-ounce package tempeh, cubed Add to list
+- 1 (8-ounce) package tempeh, cubed Add to list

 - 1/2 crisp apple, medium dice Add to list